(Above) Dorset Wildlife Trust recieves a warm welcome at Siemens Poole HQ.

 Siemens at Sopers Lane, Poole, has been designing and manufacturing telecommunications and electronic equipment for over 50 years.
 It’s the place where the bar code was invented, and where traffic signals for many of the world’s major cities were developed.
 It is now a destination for a wonderful Wildlife Garden working in partnership with Dorset Wildlife Trust.

-In the words of David McIntosh Head of Business Transformation at Siemens: "We share your enthusiasm for this partnership going forward, and I am personally looking forward to working with you and your colleagues."
+Siemens have already supported habitat creation at Sopers Lane with last May’s ‘Big Bat-Box Build’ with Dorset Wildlife Trust.
+This year’s wildlife garden creation is another step forward in our work together for wildlife.
+In the words of David McIntosh Head of Business Excellence for Mobility Division: "We share your enthusiasm for this partnership going forward, and I am personally looking forward to working with you and your colleagues”

 To get involved, call Sally Cooper at Dorset Wildlife Trust to get more from your membership - 01305 217987 or email